thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Validations.desc.md

 ![](https://s3-us-west-2.amazonaws.com/lesson-plan-images/express_validation_images/validations-ui-02.png)

 Styles will vary depending on your site's design.
-But regardless, the errors need to be clear and concise and helpful to the user.
+But regardless, the errors need to be clear, concise, and helpful to the user.

-Another important point is that form fields need to remain filled-in, even when forms are re-rendered to show errors.
-In the following example, note how the user has filled in an email, so even though the form was re-rendered, the email field is remains filled-in:
+Another important point is that form fields need to remain populated, even when forms are re-rendered to show errors.
+In the following example, note how the user has filled in an email, so even though the form was re-rendered, the email field remains filled-in:

 ![](https://s3-us-west-2.amazonaws.com/lesson-plan-images/express_validation_images/validations-ui-03.png)